Our Guide to Edinburgh's Best BarsDate: 27 Sep 2018

 The foundation the bar was built on was to create a place where all people of all ages would feel welcome, whether it would be for one of our deliciously creative cocktails, wide range of craft beers or extensive wine list.

-Hidden away off a busy Rose Street, this almost secret bar looks like a detective agency from the outside.
+Previously known as Bryant & Mack, this almost secret bar isidden away off a busy Rose Street, and looks like a detective agency from the outside.
 There’s a number of bottled beers available as well as wine and cocktails.
 Ideal for couples or for folk who want to meet up for a chat and with very knowledgeable staff, they’ll certainly create a knockout version of your favourite mixed tipple.